MeerkatBoss/alpha_blending/README.md

 ## Comparison results

-To compare the performance of two implementations the following test was run
+To compare the performance of two implementations the following test was run:

 - Foreground image of size 1024x1024 pixels was blended on top of the same background 200 times.
-- The described test was repeated 500 times for larger sample size.
-The average of all times was taken and standard deviation was calculated.
+- The test was repeated 500 times for larger sample size.
+The average of all recorded execution times was taken and standard deviation was calculated.

 When running performance tests on both implementation, the following results were obtained: